1929 Grand Banks earthquake

 The 1929 Grand Banks earthquake (also called the Laurentian Slope earthquake and the South Shore Disaster) occurred on November 18, 1929.
 The shock had a moment magnitude of 7.2 and a maximum Rossi–Forel intensity of VI (Strong tremor) and was centered in the Atlantic Ocean off the south coast of Newfoundland in the Laurentian Slope seismic zone.

 Earthquake

 The earthquake was centred on the edge of the Grand Banks of Newfoundland, about 400 km south of the island.
 It was felt as far away as New York City and Montreal.
-The quake, which occurred along two faults 250 km south of the Burin Peninsula, triggered a large submarine landslide displacing (200 km3).
+The quake, which occurred along two faults 250 km south of the Burin Peninsula, triggered a large submarine landslide displacing 200 km3 of ground.
 It snapped 12 submarine transatlantic telegraph cables and led to a tsunami that arrived in three waves.
 Newfoundland, Canada and Saint Pierre and Miquelon had the largest impact, both from the snapped 12 submarine cables, and the tsunami.
 This was Canada's largest submarine landslide ever recorded, up to 500 times the size of 1894 Saint-Alban subaerial slide.

 In 2002 Natural Resources Canada and the United States Geological Survey created an intensity map by using the Revised Modified Mercalli scale.